seqan/seqan3/doc/tutorial/10_sam_file/index.md

 \endsolution

-# Alignment representation in the SAM format
+# Alignment representation in SAM/BAM files

-In SeqAn, we represent an alignment as a tuple of two `seqan3::aligned_sequence`s.

 The SAM format is the common output format of read mappers where you align short read sequences to one or more large reference sequences.
 In fact, the SAM format stores those alignment information only partially:
-It **does not store the reference sequence** but only the read sequence and a *CIGAR* string representing the alignment based on the read.
+It **does not store the reference sequence** but only the query/read sequence and a *CIGAR* string representing the alignment based on the read.

 Take this SAM record as an example: